Germany: Police raid right-wing terror network | DW | 14.02.2020

 The raids occurred in Baden-Württemberg, Bavaria, Lower Saxony, North-Rhine Westphalia, Rhineland-Palatinate and Saxony-Anhalt.

-Right wing terror groups have drawn the attention of authorities after the murder of conservative local politician Walter Lübcke last June and an October attack on a synagogue in eastern city Halle.
+Right-wing terror groups have drawn the attention of authorities after the murder of conservative local politician Walter Lübcke last June and an October attack on a synagogue in eastern city of Halle.
 Both cases were linked to the extreme right.

 Read more: German synagogue attacker's online extremist circles revealed